V. V. Rajan Chellappa

 V. V. Rajan Chellappa is an Indian Politician and former Mayor of Madurai Corporation and also he is MLA from Thiruparankundram.
 As a cadre of All India Anna Dravida Munnetra Kazhagam party, he previously served as a member of Rajya Sabha from 1992 - 1998.

 Chellappa polled 1,03,683 votes defeating his nearest rival S. K. Ponnuthai of the CPI(M) who secured 74,194 votes for Thiruparankundram Legislative Assembly in April 2021.
+He contested as Congress (J) candidate in 1980 election.